-- Don’t leave with your dog in a humid part of the house, such as the basement, laundry room, or bathroom.
+- Don’t leave your dog in a humid part of the house, such as the basement, laundry room, or bathroom.

 Not all dogs respond to immunotherapy.
 About 60 to 80 percent do very well with the shots, about a fourth get some relief, and another fourth don’t respond at all.
 It takes weeks, months, or sometimes even a year to know if it’s working.
-Expect the pay-off next allergy season, not this one.
+Expect the payoff next allergy season, not this one.

-If it does work, your dog will probably need regular shots for the rest of his life.
+If it does work, your dog will probably need regular shots for the rest of their life.
 Your vet or a veterinary dermatologist will teach you how to give the shots to your dog at home, although if you have a tough time doing this, the vet can do it for you.
 Rarely, a dog will have a serious reaction to the shots, so you’ll need to schedule them when you’ll be nearby for a half hour or hour afterward to keep an eye on your dog.

 One final tip: buy the best darn treats you can find to give your dog after the shot, as it will ease the process.

 You’re in for management control for the life of your dog.
 Even if your dog is taking medication or getting allergy shots, chances are you’ll still need to minimize their exposure to whatever they’re allergic to.
 The good news is, it’s much easier once you’ve figured out what’s triggering the allergy.